kubeshauseli17/Project-1-Battleship-/readme.md

 Let the player select their ships locations and orientation.
-Have computer randomly select its ships location and orientaion.
+Have computer randomly select its ships location and orientaion. agree agree agreed blocks.

-Have turn tracker and mark already targeted blocks.
 Mark hit ships with red blocks and track the ships damage.
 Sunken ships are marked black.

 Track each players ships and determine winner when all opposing ships are sunk.
 Track player wins.